php/policies/feature-proposals.rst

 case the original RFC's title is commonly suffixed with ``v2`` to indicate the relationship with the original RFC.

+A proposal or proposal concept MAY be discussed informally on the list prior to an official initiation post.
+In many cases that is encouraged to get a sense of how well received a proposal would be.
+However, that does not count toward the Discussion Phase.

 ******************
  Discussion Phase
 ******************